Muslim divorce law 'unconstitutional', rules India's top court

 India's Supreme Court on Tuesday ruled a controversial Muslim quick divorce law unconstitutional, a landmark victory for Muslim women who had long argued that it violated their right to equality.

-NEW DELHI: India's Supreme Court on Tuesday ruled a controversial Muslim quick divorce law unconstitutional, a landmark victory for Muslim women who had long argued that it violated their right to equality.
+NEW DELHI: India's Supreme Court on Tuesday ruled a controversial Muslim instant divorce law unconstitutional, a landmark victory for Muslim women who had long argued that it violated their right to equality.

 The law allows Muslim men to divorce their wives simply by uttering the word "talaq" three times.
 Muslim women say they have been left destitute by husbands divorcing them through "triple talaq", including by Skype and WhatsApp.

-Under the ruling, the government will need to frame a new divorce law, which would abolish the practice by making it illegal.
+Under the ruling, the government will need to frame new divorce legislation, which would replace the abolished practice of triple talaq.

 "Finally, I feel free today," Shayara Bano, who was divorced through triple talaq and was among the women who brought the case, told Reuters after the ruling.